Library and other configuration options can be accessed using the Customize plugin

 ) button and existing libraries can be removed using the (-

-OverDrive is the largest provider of e-book lending library services.
+OverDrive is the largest provider of lending library services.
 Books are available in EPUB and PDF formats via Adobe Digital Editions and Kindle formats via Amazon.
 Audiobooks are also available.
 Some OverDrive libraries allow recommendation of books for future acquisition.

 You can find libraries supported by OverDrive by selecting the Library Search